Support for XA transactions is

 the XA statement interface.
 They do not need be linked against a

 recent client library.
-Older client libraries also will work.
+Older client libraries also work.

 Among the MySQL Connectors, MySQL Connector/J 5.0.0 and higher supports XA directly, by means of a class interface that handles the XA SQL statement interface for you.